 Did you know that 79% of job seekers use social media in their job search?
 But why is the use of social media on the rise for job seekers?

-Long gone are the traditional ways of newspaper advertisements think back when was the last time you actually picked up a paper and looked and the classified section.
+Long gone are the traditional ways of newspaper advertisements.
+Think back, when was the last time you actually picked up a paper and looked and the classified section.
 Social media has quickly become a part of our daily lives whilst we slowly push away the old media.
-In January 2017 it was reported that globally there were an average 2.789 billion social media users which are still steadily increasing on a daily basis.
+In January 2017 it was reported that globally there were an average 2.789 billion social media users.
+These are still steadily increasing on a daily basis.